baillielab/sequential-gwas/docs/src/combining_genomicc_datasets.md

 All outputs are produced in `PUBLISH_DIR` (defaults to `results`), the main outputs of the workflow are:

 - `report.md`: A report of the pipeline execution
-- `genotypes.aggregated.qced.final.{bed,bim,fam}`: The aggregated genotypes
+- `genotypes.aggregated.qced.final.{bed,bim,fam}`: The aggregated genotypes to be sent to sent for [GenOMICC Genotypes Imputation](@ref)
-- `covariates.inferred.csv`: THe covariates inferred from the genotypes (ancestry, PCs).
+- `covariates.inferred.csv`: The covariates inferred from the genotypes (ancestry, PCs).
+- `ancestry/kgp_shared/kgp.merged.unrelated.shared.{bed,bim,fam}`: The 1000 Genome Project genotypes corresponding to the variants in the GenOMICC cohort (can be used later on in [Merging the GenOMICC and UK Biobank Cohorts](@ref))

 ## Workflow Parameters